-An agile organisation is always sustainably delivering added value to their customers, their ecosystem and their people - their staff.
-This is the trigger to constantly improve, adjust, and learn.
+In the end, an agile organisation is always sustainably delivering added value to their customers, their ecosystem and their people - their staff.
+In agile organisations this is the trigger to constantly improve, to adjust, to learn.
+To strive to improve value and impact for the world outside.